Revisiting the Theory of Photocurrent in Solar Cells

+When the shutter period $1/f_1$ is sufficiently shorter than the time constant of the solar cell’s temperature change, the temperature can be regarded as constant.

 Figure \ref{fig4} (a) shows the experimental results of the lock-in measurements conducted at several temperatures.
+The temperature is measured using a thermoresistance sensor attached to a copper block with heater control.
+This block is thermally coupled with the solar cell, which is also equipped with its own heater control.
 The fundamental voltage $V_1$ at the chopper frequency ($f_1 = 135.5 \ \mathrm{Hz}$) varies with the applied DC current.
 Within the range of 1900-2000 mA, $V_1$ reaches a minimum.
 The minimum corresponds to the intersection point.
 Since the lock-in amplifier measures the amplitude (i.e., the absolute value).
 Therefore, the current value at which this minimum occurs is corresponding to $I^*$, and the value of $V^*$ is obtained immediately.